Spring Training Trip 2010

 In Keith Olbermann’s first

-blog, he talked about how he liked to keep score.
+, he talked about how he liked to keep score.
 He also described the joy of recording his

 first ever triple play in a spring training game.
 He described how the triple play is